 Section 1.
-CalPERS Retirement Plans
+CalPERS Retirement Formula

+Determination of each employee's pension formula will be administered as required by CalPERS.
-A. Retirement benefits for employees hired prior to October 5, 2012 shall be calculated using the retirement formula of two percent (2%) @ 55 with Single-Highest Year Final Compensation (Tier 1).

-Retirement benefits for employees hired on or after October 5, 2012 shall be calculated using the retirement formula of two percent (2%) @ 60, with Average of Three-Year Final Compensation (Tier 2).

-Effective January 1, 2013, new members to the CalPERS system shall have retirement benefits calculated using the retirement formula of two percent (2%) at age 62, with Average of Three-Year Final Compensation (Tier 3).
-The County shall endeavor to comply with the PEPRA pension reform statute.
+- A. Tier 1: Retirement benefits for Classic members entering membership for the first time in the miscellaneous classification for the County of El Dorado prior to October 5, 2012, shall be calculated using the retirement formula of two percent (2%) @ 55 with Single-Highest Year Final Compensation. - B. Tier 2: Retirement benefits for Classic members entering membership for the first time in the miscellaneous classification with the County of El Dorado on or after October 5, 2012, shall be calculated using the retirement formula of two percent (2%) @ 60, with Average of Three-Year Final Compensation. - C. Tier 3: Effective January 1, 2013, New members shall have retirement benefits calculated using the retirement formula of two percent (2%) at age 62, with Average of Three-Year Final Compensation.